 He served in the U.S. Navy in World Warr II, received three battle stars in the Pacific Campaigns, and was discharged with the rank of Lieutenant Commander.
 From 1948 he was a medical advisor with the Selective Service.

 His professional accomplishments include: Fellow of Amercican College of Surgeons; Fellow of American College of Obstetetricians and Gynecologists; Diplomate American Board of Obstetrics and Gynecology; Past President, Memphis Obstetrical and Gynecological Society; and Assistant Proffessor of Obstetrics and Gynecology at the University of Tennessee.
 He was engaged in the private practice of Medicine in Memphis with his brother, Everett C. Mobley, a member of Park Avenue Lodge.

-He married Thirza L. Smith in 1936, and they have three daughters and five grandchildren.
+He married Thirza L. Smith in 1936, and they have three daughters and seven grandchildren.
 Two of his sons-in-law, T.B.
 Sloan and Dr. R. S. Bauman, were members of the Masonic Fraternity.

 He was a member of Evergreen Presbyterian Church in Memphis, and served as a choir member, teacher, Deacon and Elder.

 In a sense he began his Masonic career in becoming a member of the Order of DeMolay in Memphis Chapter in 1927, and was made a member of the Legion of Honor in 1962.
 He is also a member of Acacia, national college fraternity with a Masonic background.

 He was made a Master Mason in Park Avenue Lodge No. 362 in 1932, and served as Master in 1947.